 The Young Adult film – that is to say films adapted from book series that were written for adolescent and teenage reading ages – went meteoric in the late 2000s/early 2010s after the massive success of Twilight (2008) and sequels and other works like The Hunger Games, Divergent and The Maze Runner series.
 For a time, every studio wanted to jump aboard the bandwagon and seemed to have at least one Young Adult book series in development.
-The downside of this is that not all of these were successes and so what we ended up with was several unfinished series that never went beyond the first chapters as with the likes of I Am Number Four (2011), Beautiful Creatures (2013), The Mortal Instruments: City of Bones (2013), The Adventurer: The Curse of the Midas Box (2014), The Giver (2014), Vampire Academy (2014), The 5th Wave (2016), Maximum Ride (2016) and Mortal Engines (2018),d Artemis Fowl (2020) and Chaos Walking (2021).
+The downside of this is that not all of these were successes and so what we ended up with was several unfinished series that never went beyond the first chapters as with the likes of I Am Number Four (2011), Beautiful Creatures (2013), The Mortal Instruments: City of Bones (2013), The Adventurer: The Curse of the Midas Box (2014), The Giver (2014), Vampire Academy (2014), The 5th Wave (2016), Maximum Ride (2016), The Darkest Minds (2018), Mortal Engines (2018),d Artemis Fowl (2020) and Chaos Walking (2021).

 Fallen, not to be confused with either Fallen (1998), the Denzel Washington film about a body-hopping demon, and the tv mini-series Fallen (2006), another unrelated work about angels also set at a boarding school, is a further contender in the Young Adult stakes.
 It is adapted from a series of books by US writer Lauren Kate.
 Fallen (2009) was Kate’s second published book and she has followed it with three sequels, plus a collection of short stories about the characters in the past and a spinoff novel featuring the character of Cam.